nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 You will need to edit two parts of the file. `announce_address` and `listening_address` in the config.toml file.
 Simply replace `:1789` (the default port) with `:1337` (your new port) after your IP address.

 Finally, restart your node.
-You should see if the mix node is using the port you have changed in the config.toml file right after you run the node.
+You should see if the Mix node is using the port you have changed in the config.toml file right after you run the node.

-### What is `verloc` and do I have to configure my mix node to implement it?
+### What is `verloc` and do I have to configure my Mix node to implement it?

 `verloc` is short for _verifiable location_.
-Mixnodes and gateways now measure speed-of-light distances to each other, in an attempt to verify how far apart they are.
+Mixnodes and Gateways now measure speed-of-light distances to each other, in an attempt to verify how far apart they are.
 In later releases, this will allow us to algorithmically verify node locations in a non-fake-able and trustworthy manner.

 You don't have to do any additional configuration for your node to implement this, it is a passive process that runs in the background of the mixnet from version `0.10.1` onward.